New Build Homes in Southampton

 5 Lonsdale Road, Wimborne, Dorset, BH21 2GA

-- A stylish collection of 2, 3 & 4 bedroom homes found in the charming town of Wimborne.
-Embrace over 42 acres of green open space on your doorstep, accompanied by upcoming community facilities.
-Discover nearby schools, shops, family friendly restaurants and enjoy seamless road links to Bournemouth, Poole, and Southampton.
+- A stylish collection of 3 & 4 bedroom homes found in the charming town of Wimborne.
+Enjoy over 42 acres of green open space on your doorstep, accompanied by upcoming community facilities.
+Benefit from nearby schools, shops, family friendly restaurants and enjoy seamless road links to Bournemouth, Poole, and Southampton.

 Nearby Southampton